virialvill/all-the-news-react/README.md

 ```

-Since we didn't have this feature in the original project we need to add a bit of css:
+Since we didn't have this feature in the original project we need to add/edit a bit of css in the public folder:

 ```css
 nav li.active {